 - Security Analysis by Ben Graham and David Dodd

-I’m happy to announce that my daughter and I have published 3 New York Times Best-Selling Books based on the principles of Warren Buffett and value investing.
+My daughter and I have also published 3 New York Times Best-Selling Books based on the principles of value investing.

 If you’re looking for a book that will take you from knowing next to nothing about investing to becoming a successful investor in little time at all, these are great books to consider checking out.

 Podcasts are another great, easily accessible, and digestible way to learn the art of value investing.
 Each week, my daughter and I host a value investing podcast called InvestED.

 If you are looking for a way to learn all about key investing strategies while you’re in the car, working around the house, or at the gym, queuing up with this podcast is a great option to consider.

 If you prefer a more hands-on approach to learning, then my Live Virtual Investing Workshop may be right for you.

 This transformational 3-day workshop is designed to teach you everything you need to know to get started as a value investor in an enjoyable environment where you can ask questions and learn from the like-minded people around you.

 Value Investing Webinar

 For another virtual option, consider my free Investing webinar.